future-architect/cheetah-grid/README.md

 |`'check'` | make the check box clickable. |
 |`'input'` | make the cell enterable. |

-If you define a class instance you can define a expanded column actions.
+If you define a class instance you can define an advanced column actions.

 Please refer to the [column actions documents](https://future-architect.github.io/cheetah-grid/0.9/demos/usage/column_actions/Classes.html) for details